-The platform enables collaboration between data scientists whilst keeping proprietary or sensitive data secure and protected.
-Our platform accomplishes this by employing a model-to-data approach in which the challenge datasets are never directly accessed by the participants who instead create models compliant with the formatting of the data based on a small sample data provided by the data owners.
+False Alarms/24 h at 75% Sensitivity Raw EEG time reduction at 75% Sensitivity [factor X] Maximum Sensitivity [%] False Alarms/24 h at maximum Sensitivity Raw EEG time reduction at maximum Sensitivity [factor X] Minutes of raw EEG data to review per 24 h recording [min] Otameshi 428.616 141.961 90.6307 2850.63 28.509 7.1436 EpiInsights 426.979 142.344 91.6025 3295.46 24.86 7.11631 Ids_cpmp 1029.96 71.4071 78.9233 1742.09 44.951 17.1661 Team SG 463.454 134.275 91.5703 3657.69 22.5135 7.72423 AI4MH NaN NaN 34.4671 228.027 211.751 NaN owners.
 They then submit their sample models to a repository, residing within a secure cloud environment which is inaccessible to participants.
 There, and shielded from participants, the submitted models are trained and evaluated on the hidden data.
 Model performance is determined based on a pre-defined evaluation metric and the results are handed back to the respective participants.
 Following this scheme, the model-to-data challenge platform keeps the data shielded behind a firewall at all times while facilitating model ingestion into the model evaluator and extraction of model performances out of it.
 We have demonstrated and tested the first working instance of our model-to-data platform with the Deep Learning Epilepsy Detection Challenge.
-Further work will focus on platform upgrades through additional features for increased data safeguarding and HIPAA (Health Insurance Portability and Accountability Act) compliance.
+Further work will focus on platform upgrades through additional features for increased data safeguarding and HIPAA compliance.
 We plan to opensource the platform and run regular crowdsourced deep learning challenges.

-The annotation models developed as part of the Deep Learning Epilepsy Detection Challenge by teams Otameshi, Epilnsights, Ids\cpmp and Team SG are capable of automatically filtering ictal segments out of raw EEG data with sensitivities that are comparable to human experts.
+The annotation models developed as part of the Deep Learning Epilepsy Detection Challenge by teams Otameshi, Epilnsights, Ids_cpmp and Team SG are capable of automatically filtering ictal segments out of raw EEG data with sensitivities that are comparable to human experts.
 Reaching this sensitivity regimen comes at the cost of a higher false alarm rate which, since it is substantially higher than the number of true positive samples, requires human experts to manually review all samples which the models detects for final annotation.
 Using these AI models as assistive filtering tools allows human data reviewers to cut down the amount of raw data that needs to be reviewed by up to two orders of magnitude.
 Only the collaborative combination of an automatic AI model and a human expert decision maker allows improvement of the efficiency of the EEG review and labelling process.
 This is a common example of how AI technology enters the realm of real-world applications: AI does not replace the human expert but rather serves as an assistive tool that enables faster and more efficient decision making.

 Note that neither one of the four top performing models nor ensembling versions of the models outperform all others.
-For example, the model of team Epilnsights yields the highest overall achievable sensitivity of 91.60% and largest data reduction factor of 142x at 75% sensitivity but it is the model of team Ids\cpmp that produces the highest data reduction factor of 44x at maximum sensitivity.
+For example, the model of team EpiInsights yields the highest overall achievable sensitivity of 91.60% and largest data reduction factor of 142x at 75% sensitivity but it is the model of team Ids_cpmp that produces the highest data reduction factor of 44x at maximum sensitivity.
 The tunability of the system is key to its deployment configuration: the choice of analytical models depends on the target sensitivity level of the overall review and the amount of time which the human reviewer is willing to invest in the final review step.